Ditectrev/DP-203/README.md

 - [ ] Create an external table mat contains a subset of columns from the Parquet files.
 - [x] Use Snappy compression for the files.

 ### You have an Azure Data Factory pipeline that contains a data flow.
-The data flow contains the following expression....
-UNCOMPLETED QUESTION, PLEASE REPORT IF YOU FIND THE FULL QUESTION.
+The data flow contains the following expression: `iif(isNull(columnName), 'defaultValue', columnName)`.
+You need to ensure that null values in the specified column are replaced with a default value.

 ![Question 192](images/question192.jpg)

 - [ ] Number of columns: 4.
-Number of rows: 4.
+Number of rows: 3.
-- [ ] Number of columns: 22.
+- [ ] Number of columns: 10.
 Number of rows: 22.
 - [x] Number of columns: 22.
 Number of rows: 4.
 - [ ] Number of columns: 10.
 Number of rows: 3.